The following are common questions people often have about naturopathic medicine and naturopathic doctors.

 Are naturopathic doctors the same as homeopaths?

 No. Naturopathic doctors are trained to treat health conditions using clinical nutrition, botanical medicine, acupuncture, lifestyle counselling, hydrotherapy as well as homeopathy.
-A homeopath is only trained in homeopathy.
-Naturopathic medicine is licenced and regulated in Ontario whereas homeopaths are not licensed nor regulated in Ontario.

 Is naturopathic medicine covered by OHIP?